in

 Tresiba to Lantus Conversion Guidelines

-Tresiba to Lantus Conversion guidelines is discussed here.
-It is a common practice to change from one insulin formulation to another especially when the blood sugars are not controlled.
+The Tresiba to Lantus Conversion guidelines are discussed here.
+It is a common practice to change from one insulin formulation to another, especially when the blood sugars are not controlled.

 It is important to keep in mind that these guidelines are meant for the initial dose conversion.
 Patients and caregivers need to adjust their insulin doses according to their blood glucose levels.